 Roaming Forward From COVID-19The health and safety of our passengers and drivers continues to be our top priority at Roam Public Transit as we move forward from the COVID-19 health crisis.
 As businesses begin to reopen, we want to ensure the proper protocols are in place for our commuters as well as those passengers taking Roam to go to essential services.

-Please note the following will be in effect while taking Roam this spring:
+Please note the following will be in effect while taking Roam:

 The Bow Valley Regional Transit Services Commission has made the decision to make face coverings mandatory while taking Roam Public Transit buses, starting on July 13, 2020.
 Taking a proactive step to become the first transit agency in Alberta to mandate face coverings, this new policy is being implemented to increase safety and to help prevent and limit the spread of COVID in the Bow Valley.